 Val lives with her/their partner, Jason (see below) and their daughter, Rosalee.
-She loves being in the Bay Area where, she'll remind you, it's not as hot as Southern California, where she grew up.
+They love being in the Bay Area where, they'll remind you, it's not as hot as Southern California, where they grew up.

-Her background is in art and education, but her love has always revolved around graphic design and helping nonprofits do cool stuff.
+Their background is in art and education, but their love has always revolved around graphic design and helping nonprofits do cool stuff.
 She's a constant connector of people and ideas.
 So, if you see them at an event, she's bound to have someone that you should meet.

 Val has always moved fluidly between the nonprofit and for-profit sectors—beginning their career as an art teacher and then school administrator before venturing into graphic design and art direction for an automotive company.
-Looking for more meaning in her day-to-day and ready to leave Los Angeles, she moved to the Bay Area and began focusing her design work on small companies and nonprofit organizations.
+Looking for more meaning in her day-to-day and ready to leave Los Angeles, she/they moved to the Bay Area and began focusing their design work on small companies and nonprofit organizations.

-In her off time, Valerie plays soccer, hikes, travels, joins nonprofit boards and finds new ways to get Rosalee to engage in political discourse (she's already attended several marches in the Bay Area).
+In their off time, Val plays soccer, hikes, travels, joins nonprofit boards and finds new ways to get Rosalee to engage in political discourse (she's already attended several marches in the Bay Area).

 Jason Neumark Mickela

-Jason lives with his wife, Valerie (see above) in El Cerrito, CA with their daughter.
+Jason lives with his partner, Val (see above) in El Cerrito, CA with their daughter.

 Jason got started in programming because he wanted to develop video games.
 When his first development gig was working on a Microsoft Access database for a local college he unknowingly made himself highly in-demand with other education institutions.
 He continued to do web development as the job requests poured in.
 He's never looked back.

 Jason never stops generating ideas.
 He has a whiteboard, appropriately named the "Idea Board," with such classics as 'Hipster Board Game.'
 You'll have to ask him how exactly it works....

 Jason spends his time outside of work building robots, gaming, traveling (pre-COVID), trying to keep up with his daughter and designing new tiki drink concoctions.